almahmud624/courstad-client/README.md

 ## Features:

-- Authetication
+- Email & Password Authetication
 - Course filter like most enrolled, most rated course etc
 - Category filter also included
-- Seach functionality
+- User can search course by course title
 - All filtering done form backend
 - Course Rating system.
-User can rate a course
+User can rate a course.
+Also user can update and remove the rating.
-- Enrolled course list
+- User can access Enrolled course list in my classes page
 - Course video player, assignment, quiz
+- User can search course video in the video list
+- User can also submit the quiz and get the quiz result with identified right & wrong answer.
-- Student leaderboard
+- User can track their improvment in student leaderboard
-- Pagination
+- Pagination also added in courses page
-- In backend Video, Quiz, Assignment & Quiz Mark managable
+- In admin portion Video, Quiz, Assignment & Quiz Mark managable

 ## Technology: